Tiago-devop/Tiago-devop/README.md

-- 🔭 I’m currently working on [React with movie DB](https://github.com/Tiago-devop/react-rmdb)
+- 🔭 I’m currently working on [React Agency App](https://github.com/Tiago-devop/react-agency-app)
-- 🌱 I’m currently learning React and Bootstrap
+- 🌱 I’m currently learning React and Styled-Components
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/tiago-ramos-7780831a3/)

 ## Languages and tools